Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 #### NFC Recovery with extended recovery pallet
 ##### Recovery Setup
 1. The user taps their NFC device(s) on their phone
-2. The NFC's serial number hash(es) is/are transmitted to the extended_recovery pallet
+2. Send The NFC's serial number hash(es) to the extended_recovery pallet
-3. The serial number hash(es) is/are stored in the pallet.
+3. Store The serial number hash(es)  in the pallet.
 > Later encrypted with an associated AES key on L1
 4. Create an item account id associated to the serial number/tag
 5. Call create_recovery on the recovery pallet to set up a recovery account specifying the account id related to NFC tag